Artificial intelligence: Evaluating approaches to AI

 No established unifying theory or paradigm has guided AI research for most of its history.
 (Note: Nils Nilsson wrote in 1983: "Simply put, there is wide disagreement in the field about what AI is all about.")
 The unprecedented success of statistical machine learning in the 2010s eclipsed all other approaches (so much so that some sources, especially in the business world, use the term "artificial intelligence" to mean "machine learning with neural networks").
 This approach is mostly sub-symbolic, soft and narrow.
-Critics argue that these questions may have to be revisited by future generations of AI researchers.

 Symbolic AI and its limits

 Symbolic AI (or "GOFAI") simulated the high-level conscious reasoning that people use when they solve puzzles, express legal reasoning and do mathematics.
-They were highly successful at "intelligent" tasks such as algebra or IQ tests.
-In the 1960s, Newell and Simon proposed the physical symbol systems hypothesis: "A physical symbol system has the necessary and sufficient means of general intelligent action."
+It was highly successful at some "intelligent" tasks such as algebra or IQ tests.
+In 1976, Newell and Simon proposed the physical symbol systems hypothesis: "A physical symbol system has the necessary and sufficient means of general intelligent action."

-However, the symbolic approach failed on many tasks that humans solve easily, such as learning, recognizing an object or commonsense reasoning.
+However, the symbolic approach failed on many tasks that humans solve easily, such as learning, recognising an object or commonsense reasoning.
 Moravec's paradox is the discovery that high-level "intelligent" tasks were easy for AI, but low level "instinctive" tasks were extremely difficult.
-Philosopher Hubert Dreyfus had argued since the 1960s that human expertise depends on unconscious instinct rather than conscious symbol manipulation, and on having a "feel" for the situation, rather than explicit symbolic knowledge.
+Philosopher Hubert Dreyfus had argued since the 1960s that human expertise depends on embodied, situational know-how that is not representable as explicit symbolic rules rather than conscious symbol manipulation, and on having a "feel" for the situation, rather than explicit symbolic knowledge.
 Although his arguments had been ridiculed and ignored when they were first presented, eventually, AI research came to agree with him.
 (Note: Daniel Crevier wrote that "time has proven the accuracy and perceptiveness of some of Dreyfus's comments.
 Had he formulated them less aggressively, constructive actions they suggested might have been taken much earlier.")

 The issue is not resolved: sub-symbolic reasoning can make many of the same inscrutable mistakes that human intuition does, such as algorithmic bias.
 Critics such as Noam Chomsky argue continuing research into symbolic AI will still be necessary to attain general intelligence, in part because sub-symbolic AI is a move away from explainable AI: it can be difficult or impossible to understand why a modern statistical AI program made a particular decision.
 The emerging field of neuro-symbolic artificial intelligence attempts to bridge the two approaches.

 Neat vs. scruffy

-"Neats" hope that intelligent behavior is described using simple, elegant principles (such as logic, optimization, or neural networks).
+"Neats" hope that intelligent behaviour is described using simple, elegant principles (such as logic or optimisation).
 "Scruffies" expect that it necessarily requires solving a large number of unrelated problems.
-Neats defend their programs with theoretical rigor, scruffies rely mainly on incremental testing to see if they work.
-This issue was actively discussed in the 1970s and 1980s, but eventually was seen as irrelevant.
-Modern AI has elements of both.
+Neats defend their programs with theoretical rigour, scruffies rely mainly on incremental testing to see if they work.
+This issue was actively discussed in the 1970s and 1980s.
+The rise of deep learning may represent a shift toward the scruffies.